ravenawk/new_pb/docs/blog/posts/packer-proxmox.md

 ---
-title: "How to Create a RHEL Template with HashiCorp Packer on Proxmox VE"
+title: "How to Create a Template with HashiCorp Packer on Proxmox VE"
+description: Learn how to create a RHEL template on Proxmox VE using HashiCorp Packer.
+A step-by-step guide to building consistent, reusable VM images.
 date:
     created: 2023-09-30
 authors: